UnitTestBot/UTBotJava/docs/Codeforces.md

 Codeforces is a website that hosts competitive programming contests.
 The site presents several thousand programming and algorithm tasks.
 The main feature of Codeforces is that if the solution sent to the testing system does not pass some test from a set prepared by the authors of the problem, then this test will be not shown to the user.
-That is, you have to try to come up with the input data yourself, on which the solution gives an wrong answer (verdict "Wrong answer") or falls with an unhandled exception (verdict "Runtime error").
+That is, you have to try to come up with the input data yourself, on which the solution gives a wrong answer (verdict "Wrong answer") or falls with an unhandled exception (verdict "Runtime error").
 This is almost always very difficult, especially if the mistake is not obvious.

 ## Detecting the mistake with UnitTestBot

-In order to find the needed test on which the solution falls, we suggest using UnitTestBot.
+To find the needed test on which the solution falls, we suggest using UnitTestBot.
 Consider two cases separately:

 - "Runtime error".
-In this case, you just need to run the test generation for written solution, and, perhaps, UnitTestBot will find the test case on which the program will fail.
+In this case, you just need to run the test generation for a written solution, and, perhaps, UnitTestBot will find the test case on which the program will fail.
 - "Wrong answer".
 This case is more difficult.
-You can try to do one of the following (or all in once):
+You can try to do one of the following (or all at once):
   - The mistake can be that during the program's execution, some invariants cease to be true, but they are important to your solution.
 Then it is worth writing `assert` instructions in those places where you can check these invariants.
-    For example, you are sure that the result of the calculation some function is always greater than zero, then you can add the `assert result > 0;` before returning `result` as an answer.
+    For example, if you are sure that the result of the calculation of some function is always greater than zero, then you can add the `assert result > 0;` before returning `result` as an answer.
 Then UnitTestBot will try to find a test on which `assert` fails.
   - If the final answer can be easily verified for correctness, you can write the `assert` instructions again.
 For example, if you are sure that the answer is a non-empty sorted `array`, then you need to write something like:
     ```java